HenricAhlrot/futur-noir/Characters 2.md

 If the gravity is 0G it can be said that the home world in fact was a space station or something similar with some form of artificial gravitation present.
-If so, decide on a reasonable gravity level and use that instead.
+If so, decide on a reasonable gravity level and use that as basis for the gravity modification instead.

 *Atmosphere*
 * Vacuum: DEX +1